JJGadgets/jjgadgets.tech/content/posts/2024/ferris-sweep/index.md

 ## My Layout

-My current layout, which can be found on [Git](https://github.com/JJGadgets/zmk-config/tree/166d36d1dfb63afb90b64199d4a2f11a2948428d), currently features the following, tailored to my personal preferences and natural flow of thinking and typing:
+My current layout, which can be found on [Git (current commit as of time of writing)](https://github.com/JJGadgets/zmk-config/tree/166d36d1dfb63afb90b64199d4a2f11a2948428d), currently features the following, tailored to my personal preferences and natural flow of thinking and typing:

 ### Colemak layout
 - Comfortable, easy to switch from and with QWERTY in case I use a device I don't own that I can't use my Sweep on, not mod-DH because I couldn't get used to it